Sheryl J. Willert

 Seattle, WA 98101

-Sheryl Willert is managing director of Williams Kastner, and a member in the firm's Seattle office.
+Sheryl Willert is a member in the firm's Seattle office.
 Ms. Willert represents clients in complex commercial litigation, employment law and counseling, investigations and alternative dispute resolution.
 A national speaker and author on such topics as sexual harassment, age discrimination, and race discrimination, Ms. Willert has successfully represented individuals and corporations in such matters.
 Additionally, Ms. Willert has represented clients in matters involving professional negligence, product liability, personal injury, contracts, and civil rights.

 Ms. Willert is a past president of DRI-The Voice of the Defense Bar, the nation’s largest association of civil defense attorneys with more than 22,000 members.
 She has the distinction of being both the first female and the first African-American to serve as an officer of the DRI.